Cape May Christmas Activities

-The Queen Victoria® is always open and the Christmas holidays are our favorite "season".
+The Queen Victoria® is always open and the Cape May Christmas holidays is one of our favorite "seasons".
 The festivities start at Thanksgiving and continue through the New Year.

 I salute you!